mikkolehtisalo/brassfork/README.md

 Brassfork
 =========

 Visualizes network by its traffic.
-Reads pcap files, and spits out files for graphing with [Gephi](https://gephi.github.io/).
+Reads pcap files, and spits out files for graphing with [Gephi](https://gephi.github.io/) (or anything else that can take in edge/node data in csv format, eg. Graphviz).

 Example result
 --------------